Looming staff shortages set to stretch reopened British pubs

 Britain plans to lift all Covid curbs on its economy from June 21, including limits on the size of groups in pubs and restaurants, but the spread of the so-called Indian variant has put that timetable at risk.

-Phil Urban, the head of Britain’s second-largest pub operator Mitchells & Butlers, said such uncertainty had caused some workers to give up on the sector after a difficult year.
+Phil Urban, the head of Britain's second-largest pub operator Mitchells & Butlers (MAB.L), said such uncertainty had caused some workers to give up on the sector after a difficult year.

 "I think because of the start-stop nature of lockdowns, a lot of the people who have left the sector and gone and got other jobs probably won't return until there is more certainty that we are out of this," Urban said.